United States Sentencing Commission: 2015 actions

 After a visit to a federal prison in Oklahoma by President Barack Obama in July 2015, the Commission issued new retroactive sentencing guidelines in October which lowered sentences for many drug offenders.
 The sentencing panel estimated that roughly 46,000 of 100,000 drug offenders serving federal sentences would qualify for early release.
-6,000 would be released in November but 1/3 of those inmates were to be turned over to I.C.E. for deportation proceedings.
+6,000 would be released in November but 1/3 of those inmates were to be turned over to ICE for deportation proceedings.
 The commission's change represents an overall change in prosecution of drug-related offences.
 In response to the change, senators, in a bipartisan effort, are attempting to reduce minimum sentences for these offenses.

 Judicial Conference of the United States Commissioner Candidate Suggestions

-In April 2021, the Judicial Conference of the United States sent the following candidate suggestions to President Biden: Judge Luis Felipe Restrepo (to represent a Democrat seat), Judge Denise Jefferson Casper (Democrat seat), Judge Abdul Kallon (Democrat seat), Judge Carol Bagley Amon (Republican seat), Judge Federico Moreno (Republican seat), and Judge Michael Seabright (Republican seat).
+In April 2021, the Judicial Conference of the United States sent the following candidate suggestions to President Biden: Judge Luis Felipe Restrepo (to represent a Democratic seat), Judge Denise Jefferson Casper (Democratic seat), Judge Abdul Kallon (Democratic seat), Judge Carol Bagley Amon (Republican seat), Judge Federico Moreno (Republican seat), and Judge Michael Seabright (Republican seat).